 Byzantium or Byzantion was an ancient Greek colony founded in 667 BC by Dorian colonists who came from Megara, a city-state near Athens.
 The city of Byzantium, nowadays the Turkish city of Istanbul, took the name from the founder and leader of the expedition Byzas, son of Megara’s’ King Nisos.
-Byzas, upon sailing with his ships at the Golden Horn, he found a great natural harbor where the Bosporus flows into the Sea of Marmara.
+Byzas, upon sailing with his ships at the Golden Horn, found a great natural harbor where the Bosporus flows into the Sea of Marmara.
 He immediately recognized the advantages and the great strategic importance of this harbor, located on the European side of the Bosporus straits.
 The city he established many centuries later renamed Constantinople (330 AD) meant to become the capital of one of the most powerful empires in world history, the Byzantine Empire.

-The genesis of an Empire
+The genesis of a Medieval Hellenistic Empire

-In the year 330 AD, the Roman Emperor Constantine the Great takes the decision to move the capital of the Roman Empire in this strategically important location of Bosporus, the city of Byzantium.
+In the year 330 AD, the Roman Emperor Constantine the Great takes the decision to move the capital of the Roman Empire to this strategically important location of Bosporus, the city of Byzantium.
 The newly established imperial capital of the Roman world took the name Constantinople, known also as the “New Rome”.
 In the Greek language, the name “Constantinople” translates to “the city of Constantine”.
 The combination of Roman imperialism and location would affect Constantinople’s role as the nexus between the continents of Europe and Asia.
 It was a commercial, cultural, and diplomatic center of the Christian world for over 10 centuries.

 With its strategic position, Constantinople controlled the major trade routes between Asia and Europe, as well as the passage from the Mediterranean Sea to the Black Sea.
 The new Roman capital was located much closer to the most vibrant and important population centers of the Empire, the Eastern provinces. Τhis allowed for a far better administration and swift military responses to any hostile incursions.
 The centuries-old dominant Greek language and the Hellenistic culture of the Eastern provinces allowed for a far stronger sense of unity between the various populations living in this Eastern part of the empire.